-Since 1960, the Pottawattamie County Conservation Board (PCCB) has acquired five parks and six habitat areas encompassing over 2,000 acres across the county, including the award-winning Hitchcock Nature Center.
+Since 1960, the Pottawattamie County Conservation Board (PCCB) has acquired six parks and six habitat areas encompassing over 2,000 acres across the county, including the award-winning Hitchcock Nature Center.
 With more than 200,000 visitors per year, the Pottawattamie County parks and nature areas showcase the county's diverse landform and variety of outdoor activities.

-Major recreation areas within the system include Arrowhead Park, Botna Bend Park, Hitchcock Nature Center, Narrows River Park, and Old Town Park.
-These parks offer more than 100 campsites; six camping cabins; three enclosed lodges perfect for work retreats, family reunions and get-togethers; open and enclosed shelters for warm-season gatherings; and miles of trails for hiking, biking, backpacking and walking.
-Visitors have the opportunity to camp, fish, hike, boat and interact with wildlife while at Pottawattamie County parks.
+Major recreation areas within the system include Arrowhead Park, Botna Bend Park, Hitchcock Nature Center, Mt.
+Crescent Ski Area, Narrows River Park, and Old Town Park.
+These parks offer more than 100 campsites; six camping cabins; four modern cabins, three enclosed lodges perfect for work retreats, family reunions and get-togethers; open and enclosed shelters for warm-season gatherings; and miles of trails for hiking, biking, skiing, snowboarding, backpacking and walking.
+Visitors have the opportunity to camp, fish, hike, boat, and interact with wildlife while at Pottawattamie County parks.

-Admission to all Pottawattamie County Conservation parks and habitat areas is per vehicle per day and varies from $3.00 to $5.00 per vehicle depending upon which park you visit.
+Admission to all Pottawattamie County Conservation parks and habitat areas (with the exception of Mt.
+Crescent Ski Area) varies from $3.00 to $5.00 per vehicle per day depending upon which park you visit.
 Daily entrance passes may be purchased with exact change or check at the park entrance when you arrive.

 Become a member of the Pottawattamie County Conservation Foundation and enjoy a full year of access to all Pottawattamie Conservation parks and habitat areas.
 Memberships can be purchased for as little as $20.00 per year.
 They may be purchased in person at any park or online from the Pottawattamie Conservation Foundation.